 Brushing and flossing can go a long way when it comes to taking care of your teeth.
 Preventative maintenance like regular cleanings can also help to reduce the likelihood of problems down the road.

 Make it your business to take care of your teeth.
 The best visit to the dentist is one that does not end in an expensive procedure.

-An emergency fund is meant to cushion your life against unexpected expenses along the way.
+An emergency fund can be a cushion in your life against unexpected dental expenses along the way.
 At some point, an emergency will happen.
-Whether it is a dental procedure or a flat tire, life will throw some unexpected expenses your way.
+Whether it is dental work or a flat tire, life will throw some unexpected expenses your way.

-Take action and build an emergency fund to prepare for these minor emergencies along the way.
+Take action and start saving to prepare for these minor emergencies along the way.
 Learn how to save $1,000 in 90 days here.

 A dental emergency is not a pleasant experience.
-If you don’t have the money to fund the procedure then it can feel even more stressful.
+If you don’t have the money to fund the procedure, it can be even more stressful.
 Take advantage of these resources and find a way to fund your emergency today.